wbradford2001/spliticist/README.md

 # Spliticist

 This is a simple website that enables users to create and edit their workout splits.
 It is created with the create-react-app framework, with a backend consisting of AWS lambda functions and a dynamoDB database.
+All of the javascript files are located in the "src" folder.